traccar/traccar-client-android/README.md

 ## Overview

-SETA Client is an Android GPS tracking application.
+SETA Tracker is an Android GPS tracking application.

 ## License